ResearchComputing/Documentation/docs/running-jobs/job-arrays.md

 ### Assigning Data to Tasks

 This example shows you how to organize your data so it's "job array friendly" by giving each task its own data file to process.
-One way to do this is to break your data into smaller files and name each file with a specific task id.
+One way to do this is to divide your data into a set of smaller files and name each file with a specific task id.

-Here's how it works in this example:
+Here's how it works:
-  * You create a job array batch script.
+  * Create a job array batch script.
-  * You name the data files with the task ids (e.g., `DATA_1.csv`).
+  * Name each of the data files with a task id (e.g., `DATA_1.csv`, `DATA_2.csv`, and `DATA_3.csv`).
   * In the batch script, use the `SLURM_ARRAY_TASK_ID` so that each task only reads its assigned file.

 ```bash